The AMI Scholarship Program is

 How to Apply

-As applications are now closed, information about how to apply will be available closer to the 2020 round of applications.
+As applications are now open, information about how to apply is available on the NEADS website.

 Janis Davidson Pressick, Marketing and Communications Manager